Breast aware: A train the trainer programme for nurses in Cameroon, Ghana, Nigeria, Uganda and Tanzania

 Project description

 The project has adapted the established “Adopt the breast aware” train-the-trainer programme to the needs of five target countries (Cameroon, Uganda, Ghana, Nigeria, Tanzania).
-By conducting a series of focus groups in each of these countries, ICCN together with six in-country nurses have adapted the training and educational materials to the local context.
-The six lead nurses were trained on the curriculum and with the mentorship of ICCN, delivered five virtual train-the-trainers to train other nurses, allowing for a multiplier effect in reaching out to nurses across the five countries who are working in urban settings as well as rural settings.
+By conducting a series of focus groups in each of these countries, ISNCC together with six in-country nurses have adapted the training and educational materials to the local context.
+The six lead nurses were trained on the curriculum and with the mentorship of ISNCC, delivered five virtual train-the-trainers to train other nurses, allowing for a multiplier effect in reaching out to nurses across the five countries who are working in urban settings as well as rural settings.
 In total, 135 nurses were trained on a range of topics in four key areas: risk factors in breast cancer, the importance and technique of breast examination, breast cancer detection methods and leadership in nursing.

 Key numbers